• Accordion

 • Horizontal rule

-A horizontal rule is a visual element used in web design and documents to separate or organise content.
+A horizontal rule is a visual element used to separate or organise content.

 • In-page navigation